deepikasanniboina14/CodeClause_Calculator_in_Python/README.md

 step13:Create an instance of the Calculator class named calculator with root as its parameter. step14:Call the mainloop() method of the root window to start the event loop.

+Credits
+The calculator was developed by Sanniboina Deepika.